Arch-ive/Seasoned-Recipes/content/recipe/main/Pumpkin Ricotta Ravioli/index.md

   <img src="gallery/pasta2.jpg" class="grid-w33" />
 {{< /gallery >}}

->ProTip: Paper towel can be squeezed so its damp, way better than using a wet finger which you want to keep your hands dry for sealing
+>ProTip: Use some folded up paper towel to wet the edges.
+It's better than using a wet finger which you want to keep your hands dry while handling the pasta.

 {{< gallery >}}
   <img src="gallery/eg1.jpg" class="grid-w33" />